Sonny Perdue: Ethics complaints

-During his governorship, the Georgia State Ethics Commission received thirteen complaints against Perdue.
+During his governorship, the Georgia State Ethics Commission received 13 complaints against Perdue.
 The State Ethics Commission ruled against Perdue twice, finding that he had taken improper campaign contributions from donors including SunTrust Banks and that he had improperly used one of his family business's airplanes on the campaign, for which the commission fined the sitting governor.

 Land purchases

 In mid-2003, Perdue purchased 101 acre of land next to his Houston County, Georgia, home.
 The land was adjacent to the 20,000 acre Oaky Woods preserve being sold by Weyerhaeuser.
 The land was eventually sold to developers; however, the state was evaluating bidding on the property and keeping it as a reserve.
 After the state dropped out of the bidding and the land was sold to developers, the value of Perdue's property more than doubled.
 Perdue failed to disclose his ownership of the property in required financial disclosure forms.
 In December 2004, Perdue bought $2 million worth of land near Disney World from a developer who he had previously appointed to the state's economic development board.
 A 2005 tax bill passed by the Georgia Legislature allowed residents to gain a tax break if they sold a property in Georgia to buy similar property in another state, and made the change retroactive to 2004.
 The new law saved Perdue $100,000 in state taxes.

 Post-governorship

 Perdue was constitutionally ineligible to seek a third consecutive term as governor in the 2010 Georgia gubernatorial election.
 In 2011, he founded Perdue Partners, which facilitated the export of U.S. goods and services.
 During meetings with Georgia state port officials, then-Governor Perdue discussed his family business's use of a terminal, then started a new export company in Savannah soon after leaving office.

 Secretary of Agriculture (2017–2021)

+Nomination and confirmation

 On January 18, 2017, President Donald Trump announced that he would nominate Perdue to be United States secretary of agriculture.
 The United States Senate Committee on Agriculture, Nutrition and Forestry overwhelmingly approved his nomination on March 30, with a 19–1 vote.
 The sole vote against him came from Kirsten Gillibrand (D-NY).
 Senator David Perdue (R-GA) abstained, as they are first cousins.
 He was confirmed by the Senate on April 24, with Bernie Sanders and nine Democrats voting against him.
 He was sworn in by Supreme Court associate justice and fellow Georgian Clarence Thomas.